Code-Institute-Submissions/ctoweyburke-MS2GaeilgeMemoryGame_JuneResub/README.md

 ## **Features**
 - Three Page Site with Home Page, Game Page and Get in touch Page.
-- This site is designed to be used as a desktop by a teacher in a class so my main design was desktop, then i decided to make it ipad responsive also.
+- This site is designed to be used as a desktop by a teacher in a class so my main design was desktop, then i decided to make it ipad responsive also and iphone.

 ### Home Page  (Index.html)

-1. Logo - if clicked/ tapped - return to Index.html (Home Page)
-2. Mobile & Tablet - webpages re-size down to fit device.
+1. Mobile & Tablet - webpages re-size down to fit device.
-3. Desktop - Large screen - User can see 3 pages - Home/Game/Get in touch.
+2. Desktop - Large screen - User can see 3 pages - Home/Game/Get in touch.
-4. Home Page - Clear instructions to learn the words.
+3. Home Page - Clear instructions to learn the words.
 Game & Get in touch Button on Screen along with Social Media Links
-5. Large Picture with key words and pictures to aid learners.
+4. Large Picture with key words and pictures to aid learners.
+5. Social Media links at bottom - font Awesome icons - easily understood.

 ### Game (game.html)
-1. User can click on the START GAME button to start the timer and the game.
+1. User MUST click on the START GAME button to start the timer and the game.
+This is why this text is flashing so that it drawas the users attention.
 2. Cards are locked and will only turn when the START button is clicked.
-3. Instructions are given to the user to click on the start button to start the game.
+3. Instructions are given to the user to click on the start button to start the game - flashing text.
 4. A reset button is also available for users to reset if they want to start the game again.
 5. An message will appear when the user matches all the cards to give them information on the time it has taken them, and how many flips also.